 What comes to mind when you hear the world technology?
-Normally, the first thing that comes to mind is that technology is the gadgets, electronics and the internet that we relied on for communication and entertainment.
+Typically, the first thing that comes to mind is that technology is the gadgets, electronics, and the internet that we relied on for communication and entertainment.

 But that is not the case.
-Technology is actually the pieces of machinery and components that are inside the gadgets and electronics that we relied on.
-Because technology keeps on upgrading and evolving electronics around us, not all people can keep up with the advancement of technology.
+Technology is the pieces of machinery and components that are inside the gadgets and electronics that we relied on.
+Because technology keeps on upgrading and evolving electronics around us.
+Not all people can keep up with the advancement of technology.

-Because of that there are various reactions that technology has garnered from people all over the world.
-Most people believed it to be a money making instrument and a good way to spend time on.
+Because of that, there are various reactions that technology has garnered from people all over the world.
+Most people believed it to be a money-making instrument and a good thing to spend time on.